Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 — **Typos** —

 There are a few issues caused by typos and mislocating bracket.
 Nothing technical and these are just careless mistakes but spend some time trying to figure out what wrong it is.
-The solution for this is to be more careful of what you type, especially, something that the editor does not show as an error and need to be patient to go through each code again.
+The solution for this is to be more careful of what you type, especially, something that the editor does not pick up as an error and need to be patience to go through each code again.

 — **Text Wrap** —

 For some reason, some texts in heading are not wrapped and just keep going to the right.
-Look up the solution on internet and found that `word-wrap: break-word;` css code can be used to prevent this
+Look up the solution on the internet and found that `word-wrap: break-word;` CSS code can be used to prevent this.

 — **Retrieving Data in List** —

 On `edit_recipe` function, data needs to be retrieved from the database.
-Not sure how to do it for the data in a list so look up the solution on internet and find a [Stackoverflow post](https://stackoverflow.com/questions/17575276/how-can-i-print-a-mongodb-list-in-a-jinja2-template) that gives me the solution for this
+Not sure how to do it for the data in a list so look up the solution on the internet and find a [Stackoverflow post](https://stackoverflow.com/questions/17575276/how-can-i-print-a-mongodb-list-in-a-jinja2-template) that gives me the solution for this.

 — **Targeting Specific Delete Item in Modal** —

-Set up a modal for delete function to prevent users from deleting items unintentionally, however when modal is open, it targets the first item and not the specified item.
-Not sure what the issue is but keep testing it and come up with an idea of putting object id as a part of id &#40;`id="modal-delete{{ recipe._id }}"`&#41; and somehow make it work
+Set up a modal for delete function to prevent users from deleting items unintentionally, however, when modal is open, it targets the first item and not the specified item.
+Not sure what the issue is but keep testing it and come up with an idea of putting object id as a part of id &#40;`id="modal-delete{{ recipe._id }}"`&#41; and somehow make it work.

 — **Form Validation** —

-There are some headings for dropdown menu for creating recipes.
-Even though those headings are disabled, users actually can submit it, if they do not open the options in dropdown menu, and it stores an empty value in the database.
+There are some headings for dropdown menus for creating recipes.
+Even though those headings are disabled, users actually can submit it, if they do not open the options in the dropdown menu, and it stores an empty value in the database.
 It causes issues for `category_name` as there must be a value for this.
 Try a few ways to solve the issue and come up with an idea to allocate "other" as a category.
-Currently form is validated by html only but by using Flask form validation WTForms, this might be achieved better, however, this is a new module for me and currently do not have time to learn it so decide to keep the form as it is.
+Currently form is validated by HTML only but by using Flask form validation WTForms, this might be achieved better, however, this is a new module for me and currently do not have time to learn it so decide to keep the form as it is.

 — **Pagination** —

-Initially no plan to implement this on the project but as a number of recipes increases, decide to do it to make the website look better.
+Initially, no plan to implement this on the project but as the number of recipes increases, decide to do it to make the website look better.
 Watch [Corey Schafer's youtube tutorial](https://www.youtube.com/watch?v=PSWf2TjTGNY), follow [Pagination Demo](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) but cannot make pagination work.
 Find a recent post on slack about pagination so follow the threads and then look at [Ed Bradley's](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/other/pagination-ed.png) code on his project and use it to make it work.
 It works as pagination but still do not understand the logic of this very well

 — **Defensive Programme** —

 There is a certain restriction on accessing pages or recipes.
-For example, *create recipe* page can be accessed by a logged-in user, *edit recipe* can be accessed by the recipe owner only, so a good defensive programme is required to prevent non-authorised users from accessing them.
-Defensive programme when users logged-in is achieved easily &#40;e.g. User A tries to access to user B's recipe&#41; however, when user is not logged in and do a manual test, it gives me a KeyError:  "user".
+For example, *create recipe* page can be accessed by logged-in users, *edit recipe* can be accessed by the recipe owner only, so a good defensive programme is required to prevent non-authorised users from accessing them.
+Defensive programme when users logged-in is achieved easily &#40;e.g. User A tries to access user B's recipe&#41; however when a user is not logged in and do a manual test, it gives me a **KeyError:  "user"**.
 Try a few different codes including try and except, talk to my mentor however the issue is still there so decide to post it on slack.
-There is a feedback from someone suggesting `if "user" in session:`  can be used for what I want to achieve.
-As per his suggestion, use  `if "user" in session:` and properly set us a defensive programme.
+There is feedback from someone suggesting `if "user" in session:`  can be used for this, and as per his suggestion, use `if "user" in session:` and able to set us a defensive programme.

 — **Object ID** —

 When an incorrect object id is typed on URL with `edit_recipe` and `edit_category` &#40;which should not happen under normal circumstances but discover this error during some manual testings&#41;, it shows a [bson invalid error](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/other/bson-invalid.png).
-Try to fix this issue by myself first so look up solutions on the internet and find [three possible ways](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/other/three-ways.png).
-First, try to set number of objct id and equal to 24.
+Look up solutions on the internet and find [three possible ways](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/other/three-ways.png).
+First, try to set the number of objct id and equal to 24.
 Second, use `bson.objectid.ObjectId.is_valid(recipe_id)` with if statement.
 Third, define **o** as object id and check to see if it matches with actual object id.
 None of them works so post the query on slack community hoping someone might give me advice on this.
 Get no response and as getting nowhere to solve the issue, contact tutoring support.
-A tutor suggests to use `try and except blcok` but also asks me how to solve the issue.
+A tutor suggests using `try and except blcok` but also asks me how to solve the issue.
 Explain what I try to do and he suggests to check if bson is fully imported for my second solution.
 Import bson and use `bson.objectid.ObjectId.is_valid(recipe_id)` with if statement but does not work so he suggests `try and except block` that checks object id validation, then to process it or lead to error page.
 As per his suggestion, use `try and except block` and no error is given when an incorrect object id is manually put and also led to the error page.

 <div align="right"><a href="#top">🔝</a></div>